Weavers | Weavings | Wool | Wool Buy | About Churro | Jewelry | Pottery | Clothing | Baskets | Pipes & Firestarters |HerbsWerk| Home

 "The wool arrived this afternoon; I have already washed up some of the Multi and it is just beautiful!
 It is also amazing how many different colors are in the white fleece.
 Also, thank you for all the literature and for the wonderful phone conversation we had last week.
 I have been sanding my loom and should be able to send pics. soon" (--weaver from Maine who bought washed premium white and raw brown/grey/multi).

 MBM-412abcd.
 SPECIAL & UNIQUE PURCHASE: We received four complete bundles of handmade traditional Dine' weaving tools.
 Four complete sets of superbly handcrafted weaving tools, each with three combs (two double-ended), by the same maker of the superb combs shown above. $185 each set ($115 to maker; $70 to general fund).
 SOLD OUT.
-This toolmaker has retired, but we have another one, and you can still order spindles and weaving tool sets.

-Handspun churro yarn from Edith Simonson and weaving by her mother, Alice Nez, age 96, Big Mountain.
+Handspun Churro yarn from Edith Simonson and weaving by her mother, Alice Nez, age 96, Big Mountain.

 No wonder that these animals are so dear to the Navajo.
 It's not simply an economic relationship with these sheep, but one of mutual caring and giving.